Est. MMXXVI

 Plate I · The Lounge MMXXVI

-— The Owner, April 2026.
+— The Owner, May 2026.

 A bedroom with dark wood ceiling beams, half-limestone half-charcoal walls, a Venetian glass chandelier, gallery wall of small framed works, and a window bench set into a thick wall embrasure.